rug-cit-hpc/league-of-robots/roles/logs_client/README.md

    ```
    Playbook configures this list of external servers inside `rsyslog.conf` on each
    of the client machine.
-   Note: port is optional and, if not defined, 514 as default value is used.
+   Note: port is optional and, if not defined, default rsyslog port 514 is used.

 2. If a list of rsyslog servers (managed by Ansible roles from this repo) was defined in the inventory, then the playbook configures on each
    of the client machines: